LaminJuwara/laminjuwara.github.io/_includes/cv.md

 #### <i class="fa fa-chevron-right"></i> Short Bio

-I'm currently a Postdoc at the CHEO Research Institute, where I work on the applications of machine learning methods for synthetic data generation.
-I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University (with concentration on Computational Statistics).
+I'm a Postdoc at the CHEO Research Institute, where I work on the applications of machine learning methods for synthetic data generation.
+I completed my Ph.D. in  [Quantitative Life Sciences](https://www.mcgill.ca/qls/) at McGill University, with concentration on Computational Statistics.
 During my doctoral studies, I had the privilege of being co-advised by [Dr Paramita Saha-Chaudhuri](https://sites.google.com/site/paramitasaharesearch/) and [Prof Archer Yi Yang](https://www.math.mcgill.ca/yyang/).
 Prior to that, I completed MSc programs in Biostatistics at McGill and Mathematics at Stellenbosch University.

+The main areas of my work include:

-My research interests primarily revolve around the development of novel statistical and computational methodologies for analyzing distributed biomedical data under privacy restrictions.
-I also have a passion for statistical modeling and its applications to neurology and pain research.
+- Developing statistical and computational methods for analyzing distributed biomedical data under privacy or budget constraints.
+- Designing and evaluating machine learning methods for mitigating covariate bias in real world data and randomized clinical trials.
+- Statistical modeling and its applications to neurology and pain research.

 <table class="table table-hover">
   <tr>
   </tr>
 </table>

 #### <i class="fa fa-chevron-right"></i> News